LpZamora/contstimlang/README.md

 -> pip install -r requirements.txt

--> bash download_models.sh (This will download the rnn and lstm models from google drive.
+-> bash download_models.sh (This will download the following models from google drive: BIGRAM, TRIGRAM, RNN, LSTM, BILSTM.
 The transformer models will automatically download when the generation script is run.)

 # how to generate controversial stimuli